Skip to main content

 • General contractors and construction management firms that contract with licensed subcontractors to perform electrical work are not required to have their own electrical contractor license.

-How do I get an electrical contractor license?
+What do I need to get an electrical contractor license?

-1. You must identify a responsible license individual for your company’s license.
+1. Identify a responsible licensed individual for your company’s license.
 Your responsible licensed individual must:

 • Be an owner, officer, or member of the business applying for the license, or a W-2 employee who is actively engaged in the company’s electrical work and cannot be employed as an electrician by any other contractor,

-• Be responsible for electrical work performed by the company’s employees.
+• Be responsible for all electrical work performed by the company’s employees.

-• Proof of insurance can be an ACORD certificate or a DLI-approved certificate.
-The insurance certificate must be produced and signed by a licensed insurance agent.
+• Insurance certificates must be produced and signed by a licensed insurance agent.

-• Policy must provide coverage for “premises, operations and products, and completed operations.”
+• The policy must provide coverage for “premises, operations and products, and completed operations.”

 • Minimum coverage of $100,000 per occurrence, $300,000 aggregate, and $50,000 in property damage coverage.